A symmetry approach to number tricks: Introduction

 \section{Introduction}

 A well-known ``number trick" proceeds as follows.
-Take any three-digit number\footnote{The $1089$-trick outputs the result $1089$ for all three-digit numbers $abc$ with $a>c$, but we have to remember to treat the numbers as three-digit numbers.
+Take any three-digit number $abc$ with $a>c$ and subtract its reverse $cba$.
+Then, to this difference\footnote{The $1089$-trick outputs the result $1089$ for all three-digit numbers $abc$ with $a>c$, but we have to remember to treat also the difference as a three-digit number.
 For example, if $a=c+1$, then the difference $abc-cba$ is $099$ as a three-digit number.
-Thus, reversing again and adding we get $990+99=1089$.} $abc$ with $a>c$ and subtract its reverse $cba$.
-Then, to this difference add the reverse of the difference.
+Thus, reversing again and adding we get $990+99=1089$.} add the reverse of the difference.
 The answer is always $1089$.

-Taking for instance the number $741$, we first reverse it to get $147$.
-Upon subtracting the reverse we get $741-147= 594$.
-Finally we add to this the reverse of our answer, giving $594+495=1089$.
+Taking for instance the number $593$, we first reverse it to get $395$.
+Upon subtracting the reverse we get $593-395=198$.
+Finally we add to this the reverse of our answer, giving $198+891=1089$.
 Spelling this out in general with $abc=a\cdot 10^2+b\cdot10+c$ reveals that the coefficients $a$, $b$ and $c$ cancel out and we are left with what remains after carrying, which sums to 1089.

 The 1089-number trick has been featured in various media, books \cite{Acheson}, and research papers \cite{Yannis,Behrends,1089}.
 Almirantis and Li \cite{Yannis} iterated the steps of the 1089-trick and studied the resulting dynamical system, while Behrends \cite{Behrends} and Webster \cite{1089} considered a generalization of the 1089-trick to $n$-digit numbers by using the reverse of an $n$-digit number and then applying the recipe of the 1089-trick.
 The papers \cite{Behrends,1089} moreover relate the number of possible outputs of these generalized 1089-tricks to Fibonacci numbers.